-- 1. Only possible if PROT=0 (CPMUPROT register) in all MCU Modes (Normal and Special Mode). - 2.
-All bits in Special Mode (if PROT=0). - 3.
-PLLSEL, PSTP, PRE, PCE, RTIOSCSEL: In Normal Mode (if PROT=0). - 4.
-COPOSCSEL: In Normal Mode (if PROT=0) until CPMUCOP write once has taken place.
+- 1. Only possible when PROT=0 (CPMUPROT register). - 2.
+All bits anytime in Special Modes. - 3.
+PLLSEL, PSTP, PRE, PCE, RTIOSCSEL: Anytime in Normal Mode. - 4.
+COPOSCSEL: Anytime in normal mode until CPMUCOP write once has taken place.
 If COPOSCSEL was cleared by UPOSC=0 (entering Full Stop Mode with COPOSCSEL=1 or insufficient OSCCLK quality), then COPOSCSEL can be set once again.